AdobeDocs/experience-manager-65.de-DE/help/assets/translation-projects.md

    For more details, see [Monitoring the Status of a Translation Job](/help/sites-administering/tc-manage.md#monitoring-the-status-of-a-translation-job).

 1. Nach Abschluss des Übersetzungsvorgangs ändert sich der Status in „Bereit für Überprüfung“.
-Navigieren Sie zur Benutzeroberfläche „Assets“ und öffnen Sie die Seite mit den Eigenschaften für die einzelnen übersetzten Assets, um die übersetzten Metadaten anzuzeigen.
+Navigate to the [!DNL Assets] UI, and open the Properties page for each of the translated assets to view the translated metadata.

 ## Sprachkopien aktualisieren {#update-language-copies}